 Weight: 420 g/14.8 oz.

 An aperture of f/3.5 is also excellent for budget gear.
 It’s fast enough and works well if the lighting conditions aren’t the best.
-Even with Super Integrated Coating, it enables solid colours and reduced flare when the sun is bright.
+Even with Super Integrated Coating, it enables solid colors and reduced flare when the sun is bright.

-Overall it’s one of the best lenses for Nikon D5600 if you look at an effective zoom for very little money.
 With built-in autofocus and stabilization, this one offers you sharp photos from different focal lengths.

-Macro lens for Nikon D5600
+Macro lens

 9. Nikon AF-S DX Micro-NIKKOR 40mm f/2.8G